profiseedev/templates/product/README.md

 ## Usage

-The Product template is designed to enable the quick deployment of the Profisee data model and supporting Product FastApp.
+The Product template is designed to enable the quick deployment of the Profisee data model and supporting Product FastApps.
 Attributes/Entities can be added or removed as needed; this template has been created as a starting point for Product MDM needs.

 ## Prerequisites